Azrael

-Azrael (/ˈæzri.əl, -reɪ-/; עֲזַרְאֵל, 'God has helped'; عزرائيل) is the angel of death in some Abrahamic religions, namely Islam, Christian popular culture, and some traditions of Judaism.
+Azrael (/ˈæzri.əl, -reɪ-/; עֲזַרְאֵל, 'God has helped'; عزرائيل) is the canonical angel of death in Islam and appears centuries earlier in the apocryphal text Apocalypse of Peter.

-Relative to similar concepts of such beings, Azrael holds a rather benevolent role as God's angel of death; he acts as a psychopomp, responsible for transporting the souls of the deceased after their death.
-Both in Islam and in Judaism, he is said to hold a scroll concerning the fate of mortals, recording and erasing their names at their birth and death, respectively.
+Relative to similar concepts of such beings, Azrael holds a benevolent role as God's angel of death; he acts as a psychopomp, responsible for transporting the souls of the deceased after their death.
+In Islam, he is said to hold a scroll concerning the fate of mortals, recording and erasing their names at their birth and death, similar to the role of the malakh ha-mavet (Angel of Death) in Judaism.

 Depending on the perspective and precepts of the various religions in which he is a figure, he may also be portrayed as a resident of the Third Heaven, a division of heaven in Judaism and Islam.
-In Islam, he is one of the four archangels, and is identified with the Quranic Malak al-Mawt (ملك الموت), which corresponds with the Hebrew-language term Mal'akh ha-Maweth (מלאך המוות) in Rabbinic literature.
+In Islam, he is one of the four archangels, and is identified with the Quranic Malak al-Mawt (ملك الموت), which corresponds with the Hebrew term Malʾakh ha-Maweth (מלאך המוות) in Rabbinic literature.
 In Hebrew, Azrael translates to "Angel of God" or "Help from God".

-Etymology in Judaism
+Etymology and place in Judaism

+The Hebrew Bible does not mention an angel by the name Azrael, nor does it appear in the rabbinic literature of the Talmud or Midrashim.
+No such angel is treated as canonical in traditional Rabbinic Judaism.
+However, an angel by a similar name, Azriel (עזריאל), is mentioned in Kabbalistic literature such as the Zohar.

-The name Azrael indicates a Hebrew-language origin, and archeological evidence found in Jewish settlements in Mesopotamia confirm that it was indeed used in Aramaic Incantation texts from the 7th century.
-However, as the text only lists names, it cannot be determined whether Azrael was associated with death before the advent of Islam.
+Despite the absence of such a figure in Judaism, the name Azrael is suggestive of a Hebrew theophoric עזראל, meaning "the one whom God helps".
+Archeological evidence uncovered in Jewish settlements in Mesopotamia confirms that it was indeed at one time used on an incantation bowl from the 7th century.
+However, as the text thereon only lists names, an association of this angelic name with death cannot be identified in Judaism.

-After the emergence of Islam, the name Azrael became popular among both Jewish and Islamic literature, as well as folklore.
-The name spelled as Ezrā’ël appears in the Ethiopic version of Apocalypse of Peter (dating to the 16th century) as an angel of hell, who avenges those who had been wronged during life.
+After the emergence of Islam, the name Azrael became popular among both Christian and Islamic literature and folklore.
+The name spelled as Ezrā’ël appears in the Classical Ethiopic version of Apocalypse of Peter (dating to the 16th century) as an angel of hell who avenges those who had been wronged during life.

-Significance in Islam
+Islam

+Before the creation of man, only Azrael succeeded in taking dust from Earth in order to bring God the materials needed to make man.
+For this success he was made the angel of death and given a register of all mankind.

-Along with Jibrāʾīl, Mīkāʾīl, and Isrāfīl, Azrael is one of the four major archangels in Islam.
+Along with Gabriel, Michael, and Israfil, Azrael is one of the four major archangels in Islam.
 He is responsible for taking the souls of the deceased away from the body.
-Azrael does not act independently, but is only informed by God when time is up to take a soul.
+Azrael does not act independently, but is only informed by God when the time is up to take a soul.